The Yellow Belt Syllabus (updated)

-Students must have a good understanding of the following techniques and be able to do these techniques with control.
+Students must have a good understanding of the following techniques and be able to do these techniques, safely and with control.
 Students should have a basic knowledge of jitsu terminology.

 Ukemi Waza (Falling Techniques)